Do you have itchy fingers after acrylic nails the very first night or day after you get them done?

 - Wash both hands and nails under running warm water and dry your hands with a clean towel.

-After you finish, the itch should reduce to a level that you can tolerate it.
+After you finish, the itch should reduce to a level that you can tolerate.
 However, t may take a few hours for the itch to be completely gone.

 If you still have a severe itch, repeat the above procedure one more time but increase the scrubbing time to two minutes for each nail.